Foss Reservoir: Water treatment

 The water quality in Lake Foss is extremely hard.
 The Bureau of Reclamation built one of the first electrodialysis plants in the United States to process the water before it is delivered to users.
 The Oklahoma Department of Environmental Quality constructed a new, updated plant to replace the original in 2002.
 The new plant, built by Ionics, Inc., would also increase production of potable water for its municipal customers from 3 million to 4.5 million U.S. gallons per day.

 Water is transported from the dam to consumers via three pumping stations and 50.8 mi of aqueducts.

+Cold cases involving cars found in the lake

+In September, 2013 two cars, believed to have been submerged since 1969 and 1970, were found at the bottom of Foss Reservoir by Oklahoma Highway Patrol officers testing new sonar equipment.
+The cars, a 1952 Chevrolet and a blue 1969 Chevrolet Camaro, each contained three sets of skeletal human remains.
+They were suspected to be linked to two separate, long-open cold cases from 1969, in the case of the older car, and 1970, in the case of the Camaro.
+In October 2014 it was announced that both cases were ruled accidental.
+The 1969 case involved three adults and the 1970 case involved three teenagers.